16parmindersingh/Data-Analytics-Portfolio/Pizza-Sales-Analysis/README.md

 # Pizza Sales Analysis (SQL) 🍕📊

 ## Project Overview
-This project analyzes 12 months of pizza sales data using **MySQL** to provide actionable insights for optimizing menu offerings, pricing strategies, and inventory management.
+This project analyzes 12 months of pizza sales data using **MySQL** to generate MIS reports and provide actionable insights for optimizing menu offerings, pricing strategies, and inventory management.
 By integrating data from multiple tables, I developed a series of SQL queries to answer business questions ranging from basic to advanced, covering total orders, revenue, customer preferences, and temporal trends.

-This project showcases my skills in **SQL query writing**, **data analysis**, and **database management**, making it a valuable addition to my portfolio for roles in data analytics, business intelligence, or database administration.
+This project showcases my skills in **SQL query writing**, **management reporting**, and **database management**, making it a valuable addition to my portfolio for roles in MIS, business intelligence, or database administration.

 ---